 Pay more attention to the fit than the listed size

-“[Pay less attention to] the stated size of a shoe and be open to the fact your feet change and your foot size changes,” said Dr. Anders.
+“[Pay less attention to] the stated size of a shoe and be open to the fact your feet change and your foot size changes,” said Anders.

-“There should be some space between the longest toe and the front of the shoe — about a finger width,” he says.
+“There should be some space between the longest toe and the front of the shoe — about a finger width,” he said.
 “It’s also common for one foot to be slightly bigger or longer than the other, so size your shoes to your bigger foot.”